Resources

 Check out our full guide to attics to get an in-depth look at the different types.

-Regardless of what types of attics you have in the structure of your home, if they aren’t well-insulated and air sealed, you’re going to lose a lot of your energy dollars through the roof.
+Regardless of what type of attic you have in your home, if it isn’t well-insulated and air sealed, you’re going to lose a lot of your energy dollars through the roof.

-That’s why these spaces should be at the top of your list for insulation upgrades.
+That’s why attic spaces should be at the top of your list for insulation upgrades.

 illustration of a cape cod style house and knee wall attics